-As mentioned in section 2 ("Structure of the Transaction") above, asset deals and share and/quota deals differ in terms of the scope of the "implied" representations and warranties automatically granted by the seller to the buyer pursuant to Italian law provisions.
-In share and quota deals, the implied/automatic seller's warranty is limited to the ownership of the shares and quotas, and it is not extended to the assets of the target company, as it is in assets deals.
-In share/quota deals, representation and warranty provisions are therefore essential in order to allow the buyer to shift some of the liabilities of the target company back to the seller.
+As mentioned in section 2, asset deals and share and/quota deals differ in terms of the scope of the 'implied' representations and warranties automatically granted by the seller to the buyer pursuant to Italian law provisions.
+In share and quota deals, the implied/automatic seller's warranty is limited to the ownership of the shares and quotas, and it is not extended to the assets of the target company as it is in asset deals.
+In share/quota deals, representation and warranty provisions are therefore essential to allow the buyer to shift some of the liabilities of the target company back to the seller.

-This difference between deal structures, however, has become less relevant in practice as a result of the use of more sophisticated and detailed agreements.
-In both asset deals and share/quota deals, it is a standard practice, even in small size deals, to include extensive representation and warranty provisions in the purchase and sale agreement, whose wording must be carefully tailored and assessed on the basis of the nature of the target company's business.
+This difference between deal structures, however, has become less relevant in practice because of the use of more sophisticated and detailed agreements.
+In both asset deals and share/quota deals, it is a standard practice, even in small deals, to include extensive representation and warranty provisions in the purchase and sale agreement.
+The wording of these provisions must be carefully tailored and assessed on the basis of the nature of the target company's business and the results of the due diligence investigation carried out by the potential buyer.